tiptenbrink/thesis/final/main.typ

 This strategy removes most of the duplication present in the tightening proofs, leaving only a few cases like the actual `tighten_lb` and `tighten_ub` that work on domains.

-// === Alternatives

-// Alternative representations are:

-// - list of intervals

-// Why not that?
-Harder to update just lower or upper bound, more difficult logic to establish whether a not-equals constraint holds, would require a more specialized datastructure (harder to verify)

-// #todosm[Look up more literature]

-// == Fact deduction <sec:deduct>

-// In this section, we formalized and implement the procedure described in @sec:prelim:deduct.

-// === States

-// A domain is _tightened_ if based on the holes, the bounds are as tight as they can be.
-This also implies we can efficiently check whether an atomic holds.
-We do not care about holes outside the bounds.
-// - A domain is tightened if there is no hole at either of the bounds.
-//   - apply $<=$: we see if there is a hole at the bound.
-If that is the case, we apply the tightening procedure from the upper bound going down.
-//   - apply $>=$: we see if there is a hole at the bound.
-If that is the case, we apply the tightening procedure from the lower bound going down.
-//   - apply $=$: do both the lower and upper
-//   - apply $!=$: see if either the lower or upper bound is at the hole, then do either lower or upper bound procedure

-// Note: if domain becomes inconsistent, some premises might not check anymore.
-So if a premise check fails, we always want to normalize.

-// A domain is _normalized_ if it is tightened, all holes are strictly within the bounds, and consistent; OR it is None.

-// For normalize I think the best way to proceed is to simply rebuild the tree.

-// === Operations

-// 1.
-Build a domain from a fact, for instance at the start of the deduction process (when assuming all the nogood premises) or when checking an inference.
-We do not expect these to be conflicting, nor do we expect there to be a lot of redundancy.
-Therefore, we do not care (when applying an individual atomic) whether or not the resulting domain is tightened or normalized.
-So we want to apply many atomics in one go.
-// 2. _After_ building the domain from the premises of a nogood, we need to check the premises of the inferences.
-So we want the domain to be tightened before we do this.
-So we need a tightening operation.
-// 3.
-After applying a consequent, we will do more premise checking, so we want to efficiently apply a single atomic and have the domain still be tightened afterwards.
-// 4.
-We want to be able to, at the end of applying all the inferences, check whether we have a conflict.
-For that we want to normalize it.
-We do not care about normalizing after applying each atomic, since we expect the conflict to be only reached at the end of the deduction step.

 #pagebreak(weak: true)

 = Deduction step checker <sec:deduct>